October is National Pasta Month

 October means different things to different people – football, fall leaves and pumpkins, but October also means “It’s Pasta Time!”

 North Dakota remains the largest producer of durum in the country.
-Other states grow a lot of wheat, but North Dakota accounts for about 60 percent of yearly durum production.
-This year farmers planted around one million acres of durum in the state and which produced nearly 40 million bushels.
+Other states also grow a lot of wheat, but North Dakota accounts for about 60 percent of yearly durum production.
+Each year farmers plant around one million acres of durum in the state and which produces nearly 40 million bushels.
 That’s enough durum to make 13 billion servings of pasta!
 The neighboring state of Montana is the next largest grower of durum in the United States.

 During National Pasta Month, durum growers encourage you to make your favorite pasta dish!
 Or maybe even try out a new pasta recipe!